British Virgin Islands

 Kik Plateau to Moulay Brahim

 Take an off-road drive to view the beautiful Takerkoust Reservoir and the Kik Plateau.
-You return to Kasbah Tamadot through the village of Moulay Brahim which is a local pilgrimage town for Moroccan Muslims where people come to make prayers for health, fertility, love and happiness.
+You will return to Kasbah Tamadot through the village of Moulay Brahim which is a local pilgrimage town for Moroccan Muslims where people come to make prayers for health, fertility, love and happiness.
+MAF 2,700

 Visit to Armed for lunch

 Follow the road past the Kasbah up to the village of Imlil.
-From here take an off road track to the highest village in North Africa – Armed (2000m).
+From here take an off road track to the highest village in North Africa– Armed (2000m).
 An excellent traditional Berber lunch is served on the highest roof terrace of the village with stunning views down the mountain.
-This trip can be combined with a walking trip.
 Please be aware that there are sections of road with steep drops on the side.

 Royal Golf Course